mattstevens/RoutingHTTPServer/README.md

 ## Installation

  1. Add [CocoaHTTPServer](http://code.google.com/p/cocoahttpserver/) to your project
- 2. Add [RegexKitLite](http://regexkit.sourceforge.net/RegexKitLite/), a copy is available in the External directory
- 3. Add the files in the Source directory
+ 2. Add the files in the Source directory

 ## Usage